vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/173/02_archadvRShA_vRShabhiH.md

 The Hotar in pāda c is most likely not Indra, but Agni, as in the next verse.

-This identification makes it easier to interpret the last pāda, where Indra, here called a “young blood” (máryaḥ), supports “the pair,” who are likely (Ge’s parallels are apposite here) the two priests Udgātar (the likely subj. of gā́yat in 1a) and Hotar (2c).
+This identification makes it easier to interpret the last pāda, where Indra, here called a “young blood” (máryaḥ), supports “the pair,” who are likely (Geldner’s parallels are apposite here) the two priests Udgātar (the likely subj. of gā́yat in 1a) and Hotar (2c).